nikogriffs/nikogriffs/README.md

 ### Hi there 👋, my name is Nikolay
 #### Thank you for visiting my page.
 I am a beginner web developer from Krasnoyarsk.
-Now I'm studying at Yandex.Praktikum.
+Graduated from Yandex.Practicum.

 Skills: REACT / JS / NODE / EXPRESS / HTML / CSS / GIT / FIGMA